Glory-AI/linux-systems-for-robotics/linux-notes/filesystem.md

 3. /boot
 This directory contains all the files needed to boot a Linux system.
 It contains kernel files loaded during startup Example: initrd.img-2.6.32-24-generic.
 4. /dev
+This contains device files in Linux that bridges hardware and software i.e. acts as an interface between them.
+There are _block devices_ e.g microphone and _character devices_ e.g speaker.
+These include terminal devices, usb, or any device attached to the system.
+Example: /dev/tty1, /dev/usbmon0
+5. /etc
+6.

+##this study is done in sync with the geeksforgeeks documentation of filesystem hierarchy structure